berttejeda/bert.docs/README.md

 The [build.sh](build.sh) pandoc/pp wrapper script outputs a single .hta file as per specification.

+The file is completely self-contained, with assets embedded as base64 objects.

+I've incorporated [HTAConsole](https://github.com/jeremyben/HTAConsole) into the source, which makes it substantially easier to troubleshoot bugs.

+Simply press **F12** to show the console.
+I use the feature throughout the codebase and will often utilize `console.log` for printing out helpful information to the console.

 I plan on extending functionality to allow for wider integration of programming languages.

 # How to use